Walt Minnick: Elections

 Minnick was the only Democrat endorsed by the Tea Party Express, a conservative group.
 Minnick was challenged by Republican state Representative Raúl Labrador, Libertarian Mike Washburn, and Independent Dave Olson.
-Despite polls showing Minnick leading, Labrador defeated him by a 51–41 margin in an upset.
+Despite polls showing Minnick leading, but Labrador defeated him by 24,096 votes in an upset.
 Since Minnick left office, no other Democrat has represented Idaho in Congress.

 Tenure

 After taking office, Minnick joined the Blue Dog Coalition of House Democrats.
 He voted with his party 71% of the time.

 In January 2009, Minnick joined with 10 other Democrats to oppose the American Recovery and Reinvestment Act of 2009.
 In June 2009, Congressman Minnick voted with 43 other Democrats against the American Clean Energy and Security Act, and in December 2009, voted with 38 other Democrats against the Affordable Health Care for America Act.
 Minnick was the lone Democrat to receive a perfect score from the Club for Growth on their RePork Card ratings, for his votes to cut spending in Congress.

 Minnick voted against the Stupak–Pitts Amendment which proposed to put restrictions on federal funds "to pay for any abortion or to cover any part of the costs of any health plan that includes coverage of abortion" except in cases of rape, incest or danger to the life of the mother.
 On March 21, 2010, Minnick voted against the Patient Protection and Affordable Care Act that President Barack Obama signed into law on March 23, 2010.
 Minnick said that there is very little cost control in the bill.

 Minnick voted for the Lilly Ledbetter Fair Pay Act of 2009, the Helping Families Save Their Homes Act of 2009, the Family Smoking Prevention and Tobacco Control Act, the Local Law Enforcement Hate Crimes Prevention Act, and against establishing spending caps through fiscal year 2014.